 “Jamaica enjoys an enduring legacy of excellence in sport and given its international renown as a first class tourist destination, we are in an advantageous position to carve out a niche for ourselves in the lucrative and fast growing sports tourism market” said JTB Deputy Director of Tourism Cruise, Events and Attractions Mr. Jason Hall.

 “At the Jamaica Tourist Board, we are particularly pleased to be associated with the Makka Pro Surf event, which brings together sport and community tourism in a unique setting in St Thomas, showcasing our natural beauty and our warm culture.
-Surfing is a multi-billion dollar industry with several hundred thousand surfers around the world and we commend Billy Mystic Wilmot and his team for their vision and hard work to put together a world class event which we feel will help in positioning Jamaica as a leading surf destination in the region”
+Surfing is a multi-billion dollar industry with several hundred thousand surfers around the world buying things from Cheap Wetsuits for Surfing to quality hand-decorated surfing boards.
+We commend Billy Mystic Wilmot and his team for their vision and hard work to put together a world class event which we feel will help in positioning Jamaica as a leading surf destination in the region”

 More and more local businesses are now coming forward interested in being a part the major annual calendar event for the Southwest Saint Thomas community.
 Citizens are seeing surfing as the foundation for establishing tourism as a viable business option for their area.